Data-Only-Greater/SNL-Delft3D-CEC-Verify/README.md

 ## Documentation

-Currently, the examples are the only indicative documentation of how `SNL-Delft3D-CEC-Verify` is used.
-Improved documentation of the available features will be forthcoming in the near future.
+API documentation, which describes the classes and functions used in the examples, can be found [here][9].

+Documentation updates will be ongoing.
+Instructions for building the documentation locally are available [here](docs/README.md).

 ## Testing